jaskirat-gill/Sunshine-Coast-Logistics/README.md

 ## Contact Form

-The contact form on the `/contact` page uses Nodemailer with Gmail SMTP to send emails.
-The form submits to `/api/contact` which handles email sending with proper validation and error handling.
+The contact form on the `/contact` page uses Nodemailer with Gmail SMTP to send emails and includes reCAPTCHA v2 protection.
+The form submits to `/api/contact` which handles email sending with proper validation and spam protection.

 ## Learn More